nathansakirov/eeg_msl/README.md

 # ERD/ERS Analysis Pipeline

 This notebook provides a reusable pipeline to process EEG data for a simple ERD/ERS analysis.
-It served as a guiding framework for a thesis project for EEG analysis in sequential motor learning.
+It served as a guiding framework for a thesis project for EEG analysis in a sequential motor learning task.

 It:
 - Loads pre-processed EEG data for a participant.